dev-yakuza/dev-yakuza.github.io/_posts/react-native/2018-11-10-ios-enroll-developer-program/2018-11-10-ios-enroll-developer-program-en.md

 you can see purchase screen. click ```Purchase``` button. we will skip the explanation of the purchase procedure.

 ## completed
-completed purchase procedure. if purchase is approved, you can get email from Apple. it takes a time between purchase and purchase approvement. if you can't get email from Apple after long time, go to Apple Developer site([https://developer.apple.com/](https://developer.apple.com/){:rel="nofollow noreferrer" :target="_blank"}) and click ```Account``` menu. click ```Contact Us``` menu on Account page and contact Apple.
+completed purchase procedure. if purchase is approved, you can get email from Apple. it takes a time between purchase and purchase approvement. if you can't get email from Apple after long time, go to Apple Developer site([https://developer.apple.com/](https://developer.apple.com/){:rel="nofollow noreferrer" target="_blank"}) and click ```Account``` menu. click ```Contact Us``` menu on Account page and contact Apple.